durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_16_explore_azure_policy.md

 1. You are now in the Azure services home page.
 Keep this page open, you will need it for the next task.

-## Task 3 (Optional): Steps to remediate a non-compliant resource group.
+## Task 3 (Optional): Steps to remediate a non-compliant resource group
 In this task, you'll walk through the steps to remediate a non-compliant resource group.
 NOTE: the Azure subscription used for the lab will experience longer than normal delay to update the compliance status of a remediated resource group.

 1. From the Azure home page, select **policy**.
 This opens the Policy home page that provides a dashboard view.
 The scope for the Dashboard view is the Azure subscription provided by the authorized lab hoster.